RubabSh/Cloud-Detection/README.md

-# ☁️ AI-Based Cloud Detection for Satellite Imagery
+# AI-Based Cloud Detection for Satellite Imagery

 ## Overview

 **AI-Based Cloud Detection** is a deep learning-based cloud segmentation and classification system designed for high-resolution optical satellite imagery.

 The solution automatically detects cloud-covered regions and classifies satellite images as **Cloudy** or **No Cloud** before downstream processing or transmission.

-Cloud detection is a critical preprocessing step in remote sensing workflows, as cloud cover can obscure surface information and reduce the usability of optical imagery.
-Early cloud identification enables more efficient data processing, storage, and transmission.

 ---